xmisao/featuredimage/README.md

 ### Aspect Ratio

-FeaturedImage's aspect ratio is calculated by WIDTH / HEIGHT.
+In FeaturedImage, aspect ratio is defined as WIDTH / HEIGHT.

 Examples.